 Vessels proceeding via the GNEC or Inner Route are limited to this draft.
-The draft limitation is confirmed in Annual Australian Notice to Mariners No. 23 (2007) from the Australian Hydrographer.

 The maximum draft between Central Queensland Ports and Hydrographers, Palm or Grafton Passages is limited only by the permissible draft at the loading port.

 Vessels with a draft up to 12.2m are able to transit Torres Strait nearly every day of the year provided the tidal variation is in accordance with the tidal prediction.
 On some days of the year, there is only one tide per day with sufficient rise to enable a safe transit with the required under keel clearance (UKC).
 The maximum delay a vessel could anticipate whilst awaiting a tide varies with the season, generally being less during the period from the end of November to March.

 Masters of vessels with drafts from 12.2m – 12.5m should indicate the possible days of the intended transit and Torres Pilots’ Operations team will revert with the windows and maximum drafts for those dates.

 Vessels drawing in excess of 10.5m will require some tidal rise to ensure the required UKC is maintained and safely transit Varzin Passage and Prince of Wales (POW) Channel in Torres Strait.
 Masters of east and south-bound vessels should advise their ETAs and draft at Booby Island PBG when requesting pilotage assistance.
 The Thursday Island pilot base will calculate and advise deep-draft vessels of the relevant tidal windows for safe passage with the required UKC.